 Squarespace is one of the best known brands in the website building space.
-They do a ton of advertising with everything from podcasts to the Super Bowl, and have a beautiful product with a long trusted history.
-I recently had a project that was a fit for a bundled website builder software.
-I gave Squarespace a try, along with several others.
-Here’s my 5 pros, 5 cons and full Squarespace review.
+They do a ton of advertising with everything from podcasts to the Super Bowl and have a beautiful product with a long trusted history.
+I recently had a project that was a fit for a bundled site builder software.
+I gave Squarespace a try, along with several other brands.
+Here are my 5 pros, 5 cons, and full Squarespace review.

 What Is Squarespace?

 On the wide spectrum of website building solutions, Squarespace lives on the end that is all-inclusive and provides everything you need to get started and grow your website.
-It’s in contrast to solutions where you buy, install, and manage all the “pieces” of your website separately.
+It contrasts with solutions where you buy, install, and manage all the “pieces” of your website separately.

 Everything may fit together just right with a website builder like Squarespace, but that may or may not be what you’re looking for.

 Compared to their direct competition, they try to allow for more customization and code access.
 Squarespace tries to appeal to the non-developer customer AND the developer community.
 It’s a tough pitch to sell – but they try it.

 Those options as a group compete with options like self-hosted WordPress (which provides the free software to build a website that you own & control – see my WordPress setup guide here) all the way to options like typing actual HTML code into a text file.
 Make sense?
 Awesome, let’s dive into the Squarespace review.

 Pros of Using Squarespace